syedshabbir/elasticsearch-sql/README.md

 http://localhost:8080/jdbc-sql?text=ebola
 `

-If you've setup the Gradle project in your IDE, have a look at the other avaiable controller requests and underlying services etc. THere are requests managed with
+If you've setup the Gradle project in your IDE, have a look at the other available controller requests and underlying services etc. There are requests managed with

 - ES JDBC client
 - ES low-level REST client